 Hibernating bats are suffering from a new, mostly fatal syndrome called White Nose Syndrome (WNS).
 WNS is caused by a fungus called Pseudogymnoascus destructans, which was unknown to science until it started killing bats.
 The fungus can only grow in the same cold damp conditions that bats hibernate in.
 This fungus grows on the muzzle, ears, wings and tails of bats while the bats are hibernating.
 The fungus penetrates the wing membrane, disrupting cells including blood vessels, connecting tissue, and nerves.
 Bats' wings are not only for flying, but they also help regulate water and gas exchange.
 The damage to their wings may cause dehydration.
 Hibernation means that the bats' metabolism is suppressed, including the immune response.
 Bats must be awake and warm to fight the infection.
 Bats with WNS wake up from hibernation much more frequently than they normally would and thus use up their stored fat before winter ends.
 They cannot then survive the entire winter.
 Some bats, in a desperate attempt to live, fly out of their hibernacula in search of food, water and shelter.
 This means they are flying in the winter, when there is no food and the temperatures are much colder than bats can stand.
 Many die soon after flying out of the caves and mines, or in the mine itself.

 WNS was discovered in the winter of 2006-2007 in four caves in New York.
 In 2007-2008, WNS spread to caves and mines in New York, Vermont, Massachusetts and Connecticut.
 New Hampshire has few places for bats to hibernate, so most of our bats hibernate in these other states.
 In 2008-2009, WNS spread as far as Virginia and up to New Hampshire.
 Of the seven New Hampshire hibernacula surveyed in 2009, five had WNS.
 By 2011, the disease had killed most of NH’s hibernating bats, with only 16 found in four of the biggest hibernacula, down from 3230 bats in 2009.
+Subsequent surveys in NH have found no signs of recovery.
 In 2010, WNS spread to west into Missouri, south to Tennessee, and north to Ontario and Quebec, Canada, as well as to additional counties in already affected states.
-The disease has continued to spread, now affecting 22 states and 5 Canadian provinces.
+The disease has continued to spread, now affecting 26 states and five Canadian provinces.
 This devastation of 6 species of bats is unprecedented.

 The fungus also grows on bats in Europe, where it is believed to have originated.
 Those bats do not die from it.
 Researchers in Europe are trying to figure out why and this may help our bats.